ckkunc/letter-counter/README.md

 # This program counts the letters of a txt file

-Just input the path of your txt.file when the program prompts you to.
+Make sure the txt.file is in the same folder as the location of the program.

+## Requirements
-Requires matplotlib
+Requires matplotlib.